centic9/poi-regression-test/README.md

 See https://github.com/apache/poi/blob/trunk/src/integrationtest/org/apache/poi/TestAllFiles.java for
 these tests.

-This can adjusted for other projects which work with other types of files as long as there is an easy way to run tests on a certain file.
+This can be adjusted for other projects which work with other types of files as long as there is an easy way to run tests on a certain file.

 ## Export to Elasticsearch